-Active shooter situation closes down state park in eastern Iowa
+Four people dead in eastern Iowa state park shooting

 “Please use your smartphone to locate Little Bear Park in Maquoketa.
 We will have more information when we get notified”, the message said.

-Jackson County Sheriff Brent Kilburg told the press on Friday morning that one person of interest remains “unaccounted for”.

-A search is being conducted with a plane flying above the park.
+A search was conducted with a plane flying above the park.
 It’s located east of Cedar Rapids, near the Illinois border.

 According to the Iowa Department of Natural Resources, the park has “more caves than any state park”.